VAbrishamii/VAbrishamii/README.md

 ## About Me

 Hello!
-I'm Vahideh, a passionate Front-end Developer based in the beautiful country of Norway.
+I'm Viha, a passionate Front-end Developer based in the beautiful country of Norway.
 Recently graduated and honing my skills and expanding my knowledge in Front-end Development at Noroff Higher Vocational College.

-With a background as an IT Administrator and Network Specialist, I bring a solid understanding of systems, infrastructure, and problem-solving into my coding journey.
+💻 With a background as an IT Administrator and Network Specialist, I bring a solid understanding of systems, infrastructure, and problem-solving into my coding journey.
 This unique perspective helps me write clean, structured, and efficient code.
 I love creating intuitive and visually appealing web interfaces that provide great user experiences.

-When I'm not coding, you can find me exploring the scenic landscapes of Norway or diving into the latest tech trends.
-I'm always excited to learn new things and take on new challenges in the ever-evolving field of front-end development.💻
+🌱 When I'm not coding, you can find me exploring the scenic landscapes of Norway or diving into the latest tech trends.
+I'm always excited to learn new things and take on new challenges in the ever-evolving field of front-end development.

  __📚Education:__